Home » Words to live by

 Adolf Loos, another of my hemi-demi-semi gods, wrote Ornament and Crime, an essay on the aesthetic complexity of his age, though his “reforms” tend toward Cipollino marble veneers, rather than butcher wrap.
 Even so, there is a kinship in the design notions of these two near contemporaries (1860–1913 versus 1870–1933).
 How might their lives have been conjoined in northwestern Iowa?

 Loos made a visit to North America during 1893–1896.
 His arrival, at least, is confirmed by immigration records.
 Loos is rumored to have visited the Worlds Columbian Exposition in Chicago and also St Louis (and elsewhere?) and to have worked as a waiter for two years or more, before returning to Austria and a remarkable architectural career.
 Agincourt had restaurants with aspiration; they needed waiters with suitable hauteur.
 Why not invite Herr Loos to Agincourt and give him sufficient time to renovate a cheap hotel room to his emerging design standard?

 Why not, indeed, and have him warming himself by the heat of a Franklin stove.
 He might even be reading, but it won’t be Hadrian the Seventh, which wasn’t published until 1904.

 Not incidentally, Frederick William Serafino Austin Lewis Mary Rolfe died in Venice on 25 October 1913, St Crispin’s Day and the anniversary of the founding of Agincourt, Iowa.
-He is buried on San Michele, in the Venetian archipelago, a pilgrimage I have yet to make.
+His grave is on San Michele, in the Venetian archipelago — a pilgrimage I have yet to make.